 The internet is currently flooded with teraflops of data which is utilized by tons of netizens all over the globe.
 This data includes all sorts of information which help us with our curiosity towards a certain topic and keep us informed about it.
+In this article, you will learn about DDoS attack.

 It is a place where any kind of data is freely available and that is without a doubt extremely beneficial.
-But, as every story has two sides to it, there are many illegal users and hackers present on the internet that deploy malicious software and cranky bots which attack a particular host by flooding its network with tons of network packets.
+But, as every story has two sides to it, there are many illegal users and hackers present on the internet that deploy malicious software and cranky bots that attack a particular host by flooding its network with tons of network packets.
 These attacks have become the emerging cybersecurity threats of 2019.

 This leads to disruption of that network which leads to denial of any kind of service in-and-out from that network.
 All the systems that are connected in this network get affected and can’t send or receive any data within this network.
 This is the Denial-of-Service (DoS) attack which is carried out by the infiltrator to attack and seize the resources of the victim host.